 - Insights – 20% of your analysis (My tollbooth analysis comes to play here)

-There are a couple of ways I can think of a renewable energy company can grow and it’s through acquisition or clean energy development.
+There are a couple of ways I can think of a renewable energy company that can grow, and these are through acquisition or clean energy development.
 One is much easier than the other and much faster.
-I expect to see consolidation but a proper investment in clean energy infrastructure is important for their business and it takes time to develop and see the fruit of labor.

 All Utility Stocks

-As mentioned earlier, have a look at all the utility stocks before you just focus on the pure play clean energy stocks.
-Here is the list of Canadian utility stocks sorted by market capitalization.
+As mentioned earlier, look at all utility stocks before you focus on pure-play clean energy stocks.
+Here is a list of Canadian utility stocks sorted by market capitalization.
+Most are involved in the transformation but profit from other sources.

 Best Canadian Renewable Energy Stocks